-110,000 more people suffer from sepsis, then originally thought
+110,000 more people suffer from sepsis, than originally thought

 The York Health Economics Consortium suggests that 260,000 Britons develop sepsis each year, 110,000 more than estimated.